litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

 Interacting with repositories
 -----------------------------
-Now that we've covered the modeling basics, we are able to create our first repository class.
+Now that we have covered the modeling basics, we are able to create our first repository class.
 The repository classes include all of the standard CRUD operations as well as a few advanced features such as pagination, filtering and bulk operations.

 .. tip:: The full code for this tutorial can be found below in the :ref:`Full Code <02-repo-full-code>` section.

-Before we jump in to the code, let's take a look at the available functions available in the the synchronous and asynchronous repositories.
+Before we jump in to the code, let us take a look at the available functions available in the the synchronous and asynchronous repositories.

 .. dropdown:: Available Functions in the Repositories